labgrid-project/labgrid/doc/configuration.rst

 SigrokDriver
 ~~~~~~~~~~~~
-The SigrokDriver uses a SigrokDevice resource to record samples and provides
+The :any:`SigrokDriver` uses a `SigrokDevice`_ resource to record samples and provides
 them during test runs.

 Binds to: